-Studies prove time and again that first responders experience a higher rate of multiple cancers than the general American population.
+Studies have proven time and again that first responders experience a higher rate of multiple cancers than the general American population.
 Learn how and why.

 — Dr. Grace LeMasters

 In January 2015, as a follow-up to TAMPA2, the National Fallen Firefighters Foundation invited major fire service organizations and occupational cancer-specific researchers to attend the Occupational Cancer in the Fire Service Strategy Meeting in Washington, D.C.
 The goals of the meeting were to review what was known related to firefighter cancers, develop a coordinated effort to reduce exposures, illnesses, and deaths related to cancer; and provide support for those affected by cancer.
 Through presentations, breakout group discussions and a goal of consensus, the group developed 12 recommendations to target their efforts.
 Since that time, the group continues to meet and develop new initiatives to help maximize resources related to cancer prevention.

 Finding out you or someone you love has cancer can be devastating.
 Receiving this diagnosis can release ever-changing waves of emotion including fear, anger, depression and hopelessness.
 This is normal and you are not alone.
 The good news is there are numerous resources available, all developed to support you from the moment of diagnosis all the way through each phase of treatment.